haplotype/idul/README.md

   -c covariate_file (W).
 Covariates file is a square, with the same number of rows as phenotypes, and however many columns needed.

-  -i vcf_file or -g bimbam_mean_genotypes (x).
-Missing values are allowed for vcf files (replaced with the mean genotypes), but not allowed in bimbam mean genotypes.
+  -i vcf_file  (x).
+Missing values are allowed for vcf files (replaced with the mean genotypes).

+  -g bimbam_mean_genotypes (x).
+Missing value is not allowed.
+Rows of bimbam mean genotype looks like below.

+    rs123 A G 0 1 2 2 0 1.1 0
+    rs456 C T 1 0 1 0.05 0 2 0

   -k kinship_file (u).
 Kinship is a square and symmetric kinsihp matrix, such as one estimated by [kindred](https://github.com/haplotype/kindred)

 The options related to input files: